rox-automation/roxbot/docs/blog/posts/messaging_benchmarks.md

 !!! question "Interested?"
     Are you passionate about robotics and Python, dreaming of a "Pythonic ROS"?
 You're not alone!
 I'm on a quest to develop Roxbot, and I'd love to collaborate with like-minded developers.
-If this resonates with you, let's connect and contribute together.
-Your insights, experience, and enthusiasm could be the perfect addition to this journey.
-Don't hesitate to reach out – let's make Roxbot not just a tool, but a community-driven success.